Many mortgages for over 60s do not feature on the leading comparison sites.

 A good credit history is crucial to accessing the best Retirement Interest Only (RIO) mortgage rates in the UK.
 Lenders consider your creditworthiness when determining the interest rate you’ll receive.
 A strong credit history demonstrates responsible financial management, making you a lower-risk borrower.

 This, in turn, can lead to more favourable RIO mortgage offers with lower interest rates, potentially saving you money over the life of the mortgage.
-It’s essential to maintain and improve your credit score to enhance your chances of securing the best RIO mortgage rates.
+Maintaining and improving your credit score is essential to enhancing your chances of securing the best RIO mortgage rates.

 Are Santander mortgages for over 60s safe?